Initiative

 Concept mockup: one parcel with bench-air indoor node and mast-lite outdoor reference, beside a parcel-view web UI with readiness cards, evidence, history, nodes, and sharing or export.

-Technical diagram: bench-air node to local ingest API, inference API, parcel platform API, and JSON outputs such as parcel state and evidence summary; mast-lite shown as partial or staged.
+Technical diagram: bench-air node to local ingest API, inference API, parcel platform API, and JSON outputs such as parcel state and evidence summary.

 Why this structure